 - ALS NB & NS is a positive group of caring people that want to help you live your best life as long as you can.

-There is no treatment that will slow progression of the disease but there are treatments, strategies and equipment to make you as comfortable as possible and aid in breathing, mobility, and communication.
+There are treatments, strategies and equipment to make you as comfortable as possible and aid in breathing, mobility, and communication.

 Your multi-disciplinary team at the ALS Clinic will be of great assistance helping you make decisions about interventions and equipment.